 Q: How do I apply for a Travel Oregon grant?

-A: The online application for the Competitive Small Grants program is open from May 20, 2019-5 p.m. on June 19, 2019.
+A: The online application for the Competitive Small Grants program will open for 30 days in August 2020.
 In order to receive access to the online grant application, applicants must submit a project idea form that will be sent directly to their Regional Destination Management Organization (RDMO).
 Once the form is submitted, applicants will be provided with a confirmation email which will include a link and access code to the grant application.

 You must have access to the internet and be able to upload files in order to complete the application.

 Q: Once I start the application, will I be able to save my work and return at another time?